lbrucher/node-sqldb/README.md

   if (rows.length === 0) {
     await conn.exec("INSERT INTO users(name,address) VALUES($1,$2)", newUser.name, newUser.address);

-    // This is not required as the Tx will automatically be committed after this function ends. await conn.commit();
+    // This is not required as the transaction will automatically be committed after this function ends. await conn.commit();
   }